arenadata/adcm/spec/usecase/action/onhost.rst

 “Used” Use Cases
 ----------------

-List of child cases which is a detalisation of this one:
+List of child cases which is a direct detalisation of this one:

 * :ref:`action_onhost_cluster`
 * :ref:`action_onhost_service`
 * :ref:`action_onhost_component`
+* :ref:`action_onhost_target`

 Actors